The Critical Importance of Financial Data Governance

 Implementation Approach: The Maturity Journey

-Phase 2: Process Implementation occurs once the foundation exists.
-Organizations typically focus on implementing basic data quality monitoring, establishing metadata management capabilities, developing master data management processes, creating data issue resolution workflows, and piloting governance in one critical financial domain.
-Successful organizations avoid trying to govern everything at once, focusing on highest-priority data domains—often general ledger hierarchies, customer information, or product data—before expanding coverage.
+Phase 2: Process Implementation focuses on basic data quality monitoring, metadata management, master data management processes, issue resolution workflows, and piloting governance in a critical financial domain.
+Prioritize high-impact areas.

 Common Pitfalls and Success Factors